-This protective software is initially installed on a computer or network and establishes a baseline or "clean slate".
+This protective software is installed on a computer or network and establishes a baseline or "clean slate".
 The user or network administrator controls how often their computer systems are scanned for viruses.
 The content of any in-bound messages can be scanned for anomalous code by comparing the content of the message with a database of known virus "signatures" or traits.
-Periodic updates are produced as the need arises and can be downloaded routinely as part of the licensing agreement.
+Periodic updates are produced by the publishers as the need arises and can be downloaded routinely as part of the licensing agreement.
 Infrastructure owners typically automate updates from the publisher as a matter of routine.